 National Three Peaks Kit List

-(If you’ve found this page because you’re thinking about or planning a 24 hour National Three Peak challenge, then please feel free to explore this alternative option, or take some advice from our kit list.
-NB: we don’t include things like a sleeping bag/pillow for use in the vehicle as our participants have a bed to recharge after each peak!)
+(If you’ve landed here while planning or considering a 24-hour National Three Peaks Challenge, feel free to use this kit list for advice.
+Just note that we don’t include items like sleeping bags or pillows for use in the vehicle—our participants enjoy the comfort of a bed to recharge after each peak!)

 Large Outdoors’ top tips for what to pack when taking on the National Three Peaks Challenge…